El-Draco/Product-Search/README.md

 1. Run the Flask application:
     ```bash
-    python3 app.py
+    python app.py
     ```

 2. Open your browser and go to `http://127.0.0.1:5000`.

-3. Enter a search query and submit the form.
+3. Enter a search query and submit the form OR upload an image.

 4. View the search results displayed in a table.